Breast cancer awareness | 'There is more hope': Three new drugs available in fight against disease

 Targeted treatments approved this year for three aggressive breast cancers illustrate the ongoing advances in the field of medical oncology, local cancer doctors say.

-“There is more hope in the world of cancer,” Medical Director Ibrahim Sbeitan said at Conemaugh Cancer Center in Johnstown.
+“There is more hope in the world of cancer,” Medical Director Ibrahim Sbeitan said at Conemaugh Cancer Center in Johnstown, Pa.
 “We don’t lose as many of our patients to cancer.
 It’s much better for cancer than 10 years ago.”

-One of the new treatments was proven through clinical trials that included patients with UPMC Hillman Cancer Centers, which has locations in Johnstown, Altoona, Indiana and Latrobe.
+One of the new treatments was proven through clinical trials that included patients with UPMC Hillman Cancer Centers, which has locations in the Pennsylvania communities of Johnstown, Altoona, Indiana and Latrobe.

-“We were part of that trial through Hillman and UPMC,” Clinical Services Director Rashid Awan said at UPMC Hillman Cancer Center, John P. Murtha Pavilion, 337 Somerset.
-St., Johnstown.
+“We were part of that trial through Hillman and UPMC,” Clinical Services Director Rashid Awan said at UPMC Hillman Cancer Center, John P. Murtha Pavilion, Johnstown.

 “We are trying to be innovative for our patients right here in Johnstown,” he said.